BomleeJ/custom-vector-cpp/README.md

 | std::vector     | 20        |
 | Python list     | 45        |

 This was unexpected.
-The primary reasons I believe this occurred:
+The primary suspects for the performance I have come up with are:

 - **Simplicity**:
   The implementation is minimal compared to std::vector; for instance it lacks an allocator object or type trait machinery.